 Join us to stay informed about Project Blitz bills in your state and how you can fight back against this Christian nationalist agenda.

 July 2021: Researcher and journalist Frederick Clarkson uncovers the latest Project Blitz playbooks that add some new bills to the Christian nationalist agenda.
 Read Clarkson's latest, which includes analysis from AU's VP of Public Policy Maggie Garrett, here.
 Read AU's blog here.

 January 2020: State legislatures returned to session and already are gearing up to pass bill after bill that tear down the separation of religion and government.
 For instance, the day after they returned, Tennessee senators passed a bill that will allow religious discrimination by taxpayer-funded adoption and foster care agencies.

 Jan.
 31, 2019: AU and a broad coalition of 43 prominent religious, civil rights, secular, LGBTQ and reproductive freedom organizations issued a joint national statement urging state lawmakers nationwide to oppose Project Blitz and related legislation that uses religion as the basis for discrimination.
 Read AU's press release about the announcement here and a blog post here.

 Jan.
-28, 2019: President Donald Trump tweeted support for Project Blitz's push to have "Bible literacy" classes taught in public schools, even though the intent of the classes is to impose Christian beliefs on public schoolchildren.
+28, 2019: AU responded to President Donald Trump tweet in support of Project Blitz's push to have "Bible literacy" classes taught in public schools, even though the intent of the classes is to impose Christian beliefs on public schoolchildren.
 Read AU's blog post about it here.